DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 ### Groups
 {:.no_toc}

-Quarter 2 Projects **must** be worked on in groups of 2-4.
+Quarter 2 Projects **must** be worked on in groups of 2-4; you cannot work individually.
 You must submit your proposal with the same group that you'll work on the project with.
-It is up to your mentor to determine how groups are formed; you should ask them _how_ groups will be formed soon.
+It is up to your mentor to determine how groups are formed; you should ask them how groups will be formed.
+You're required to sign up and attend the [**Week 9/10 TA Check-In**](../q1-week-9-10-checkin) in groups, so you should try and identify your group sooner rather than later.

 ### Context
 {:.no_toc}